Policies and Guidelines

 Please, no “baby backpacks.”
 Strollers are available free at main entrances, and will be wiped down after each use.
 During busy times, staff may restrict strollers to protect visitors and artwork.

-Mia’s coat check is currently unavailable.
+Mia’s coat check is available.

 For safety reasons, we reserve the right to inspect all items carried into or out of the museum.